Dynamics and transport in the boundary-driven dissipative Klein-Gordon chain: Dynamical Regimes of the Discrete Klein-Gordon Chain

 \subsection{Spatial Ballistic-to-Diffusive Crossover with Diffusive Transport}

 The final dynamical regime that we find for the boundary-driven dissipative discrete anharmonic chain is obtained once the driving amplitude is increased past the second threshold $F_d > F_{c2}$ with $N$ fixed or when the chain length is increased past $N_c$ for a fixed drive.
-As discussed in the previous section, the dissipative breather crystal is linearly stable and so the onset of this instability is most likely due to a bulk nonlinear instability, which should be visible as a broadening of the $k \approx 0$ peak observed in the time-averaged mode spectrum $\braket{E_k}$.
-While we do not have an analytic understanding of this onset, it is likely that the nonlinear interactions between the breather solution Eq.~\eqref{eq:DBsol} and the phonon modes of the underlying harmonic lattice are responsible for this broadening, which causes the dissipative breather crystal to decay~\cite{johansson2000}.
+As discussed in the previous section, the resonant nonlinear wave is linearly stable and so the onset of this instability is most likely due to a bulk nonlinear instability, which should be visible as a broadening of the $k \approx 0$ peak observed in the time-averaged mode spectrum $\braket{E_k}$.
+While we do not have an analytic understanding of this onset, it is likely that the nonlinear interactions between the resonant nonlinear wave solution Eq.~\eqref{eq:DBsol} and the phonon modes of the underlying harmonic lattice are responsible for this broadening, which causes the resonant nonlinear wave to decay~\cite{johansson2000}.
 As we now discuss, this strongly driven regime corresponds to a highly unusual NESS that is only locally thermalized over part of the chain and is not locally thermal elsewhere, seeming to resemble a ballistic-to-diffusive crossover occurring in \textit{space}, rather than time.

 The NESS averaged temperature profile for driving parameters corresponding to this regime ($\omega_d = 2.0, F_d = 10.0$) is shown in Fig.~\ref{fig:temp3} for various system sizes.
-For system sizes above $N_c$ (below which we observe a dissipative breather crystal), the temperature profile is highly nonlinear, with a temperature gradient that vanishes for an extensive number of sites on the left part of the chain (closer to the driven boundary), but is non-trivial for an extensive number of sites on the right part of the chain (closer to the undriven boundary).
+For system sizes above $N_c$ (below which we observe a resonant nonlinear wave), the temperature profile is highly nonlinear, with a temperature gradient that vanishes for an extensive number of sites on the left part of the chain (closer to the driven boundary), but is non-trivial for an extensive number of sites on the right part of the chain (closer to the undriven boundary).
 Na{\"i}vely, one would expect a profile similar to the thermal regime (see Sec.~\ref{sec:thermal}), where the entire bulk of the chain supports a thermal gradient, but the interplay between inhomogeneous driving, dissipation, and nonlinearity here results in an atypical steady state in which energy is predominantly localized in the initial section of the chain.